cmc-aau/hpc-docs/docs/slurm/other.md

 This error means you have not been associated with any usage account yet, so you must contact an administrator to add your user to the correct account.

+## My job is pending with a "requeued held" status
+This means something went wrong when the job started on a compute node, so the job went back into the queue to avoid draining the node.
+It will stay in this state forever until manually restarted.
+Try running a `scontrol release <job_id>` and if that doesn't work contact an administrator.

 ## Show busy/free cores for the entire cluster
 Example output (A=allocated, I=idle, O=other, T=total):
 ```